23r9i0/sublime/Readme.md

 # Notes

 * Use `sublime/config.php` file to change defaults filters.
 Optional
-* Use folder `sublime/missing` for include missing, example WP_HOME constant, this plugin auto load all files inside this folder on import
+* Use folder `sublime/missing` for include missing, by default if defined constants.php for include by example WP_HOME constant, this plugin auto load all files inside this folder on import